Boundaries

 In the area

 Barrhaven is popular with buyers looking for post-1960 suburban homes with lots of space to raise a family.
-Attractions include:
+Attractions include the Greenbelt, the Rideau and Jock rivers, big box retail complexes, and nearby countryside and small towns.

 Schools